CursedDani/FolderSystemLab2/README.md

 # FolderSystemP2
-Folder system in C++/Python (Haven't decided yet).
+Folder system in Python.
 Part of the 2nd practice in the Programming Languages course @ EAFIT